datsfilipe/my-rices/README.md

 # datsrice

-A Vite + React application showcasing my r/unixporn rice setups.
+A Vite + React app for showing collection of @datsfilipe's unix customization screenshots.

 ### Deploy